 We maintain our outreach today by distance education.
 We frequently update this website.
 We offer an e-Learning Certificate Course in Conflict Resolution and Alternative Dispute Resolution skills, providing resources and assignments with teacher input via the internet.

-Our most recent addition to distance education is our free podcast series, Resolve Conflict, a special audio edition of our main text, Everyone Can Win.
+Our most recent addition to distance education is our free podcast series, Resolve conflict: Everyone can win, a special audio edition of our main text, Everyone Can Win.

 Our special interests – some of which are on the web site – cover a wide range of humanitarian and social issues with a conflict-resolving, non-confrontational approach.